MicrosoftDocs/power-pages-docs/power-pages-docs/guidance/integrate-pva.md

 # How to: Embed a chatbot on a webpage

 The Power Pages design studio does not have the ability to directly add a chatbot component to a webpage.
-You can [add a chatbot](/power-apps/maker/portals/add-chatbot) using the legacy portal Studio for websites created in Power Apps.

-The following steps provide an alternative method to embed a Power Virtual Agent chatbot on a Power Pages webpage.
+While you can [add a chatbot](/power-apps/maker/portals/add-chatbot) using the legacy portal Studio for websites created in Power Apps, the following steps provide an alternative method to embed a Power Virtual Agent chatbot on a Power Pages webpage.

 ## Prerequisites